rohitdasari0424/rohitdasari0424.github.io/docs/go-to-position.md

 #### **Tank Drivetrain**

 Since the power-setting is being handled in the robot-centric method, the goToPosition() method is rather simple.
-We will calculate two PID outputs:
+We will calculate twocdcd cd PID outputs:
 - `PID Output of displacement`
 - `PID Output of angle error`